 Starting a Toyota car remotely with key fob will cost the owners $80 a year

-Starting a Toyota car remotely with key fob will cost the owners $80 a year2 min read .
-Updated: 14 Dec 2021, 09:48 AM IST
+Starting a Toyota car remotely with key fob will cost the owners $80 a year

 Toyota customers of select car models manufactured in 2018 or later will have to pay for using the remote access functionality.